Karthimeena/Telangana-BI-Challenge/README.md

 ### Telangana-BI-Challenge
-This is the project for providing isights for Teleanga Goverment Tourism Department Tools used this project is powerBI and power point Provided insights for below requests
+This is the project for providing insights for Teleangana Goverment Tourism Department Tools used this project is powerBI and power point Provided insights for below requests